-Day students may not drive to the Athletic Campus either for practice or spectating.
-Day students wishing to walk to the Moriarty Athletic campus should sign out and back in with the Student Life Office.
+Day students may not drive to the Moriarty Athletic Campus either for practice or spectating.

 3.18 Fundraising Activities

 Concord Academy takes care to ensure that fundraising by student, faculty, parent, and school groups is coordinated throughout the school year in order to avoid over solicitation of members of the local and school community.
-All activities that involve solicitations of support, including advertising, goods, or monetary contributions, must be approved by the acting director of student life.
+All activities that involve solicitations of support, including advertising, goods, or monetary contributions, must be approved by the dean of students.